dzilbermanvmw/tkgicnssupportsampleapp/README.md

 > **vsphere-csi-node-p4wgc            3/3     Running
 > 0          5m45s**

-6. Verify that CRDs for CSI are deployed and working:
+6. Verify that CRDs for CSI are deployed and activated:

 > **kubectl get CSINode**
 >